gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     # machines to connect to it.
     redis['port'] = 6379

-    # The same password for Redeis authentication you set up for the master node.
+    # The same password for Redis authentication you set up for the master node.
-    redis['password'] = 'redis-password-goes-here'
+    redis['password'] = 'REDIS_PASSWORD'

     # The IP of the master Redis node.
     redis['master_ip'] = '10.0.0.1'